wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 this will not work well, given a braoder range of programs that will be executed.

 The paper, therefore, proposes a simple compression scheme with adaptive dictionary.
 The basic architecture is simple:
 A compression and decompression module sit between the LLC and the main memory.
+The paper suggests that not all blocks in the main memory are compressed, since this will incur large metadata overhead, as the amount of metadata grows linearly with the size of the main memory.
+Instead, only a subset of blocks will be stored in compressed form at a separate location, called the compressed memory store, in the main memory.
+The compressed memory store is organized in a fully-associative manner, meaning any address can be mapped to any slot in the compressed store.
+Slots in the compressed memory store are of fixed size K, which, as the paper suggests, is set to one fourth of a cache line size, achieving 4x bandwidth reduction if the LLC fetchs a block from the compressed store.

 A metadata store maintains metadata fields such as compressed size, compressed store addresses, etc., as we will see later.